reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 </p>

-This plot was presented in [Inequality of underrepresented groups in PyData leadership](http://nbviewer.jupyter.org/github/scopatz/nf-project-inequality/blob/9b83df3090c9b9b1b953d2905d428b71165ce607/nf-project-inequality.ipynb).
+This plot was presented in [Inequality of Underrepresented Groups in PyData Leadership](http://nbviewer.jupyter.org/github/scopatz/nf-project-inequality/blob/9b83df3090c9b9b1b953d2905d428b71165ce607/nf-project-inequality.ipynb).
 It shows projects that are sponsored by NumFOCUS, an organization that provides fiscal support to open source projects.
 The projects that are higher up show a greater degree of gender inequality in open source contributions.
 We can see many Python projects (NumPy, PyMC3, matplotlib) are higher up and rOpenSci is one with a low degree of inequality.

 <p>
 <img src="../assets/images/numfocus_os.png" width="99%" height="99%" />